mcarr-and/go-gin-marshalling/README.md

+## About
-Test project to understand the  [Go Gin framework](https://github.com/gin-gonic/gin#gin-web-framework)
+Test project to understand how to use the [Go Gin framework](https://github.com/gin-gonic/gin#gin-web-framework)

-Project is a backend service that music store with an in-memory database.
+The project is a backend service that represents a music store with an in-memory database.

-Using Jaeger tracing for observability https://www.jaegertracing.io/
+The project uses OpenTelemetry to send information to Observability & Log Viewing Services

+### OpenTelemetry collector

+Send data to the following services:
+* Jaeger
+* Zipkin
+* Prometheus

 ## 0. Expected tooling to run this project